cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 a specialization for each Expertise Area.
 This specialization is a specific subtask contained within the larger Expertise Area.
 These specializations can either provide a bonus to a check to which they apply, or can be a requirement for certain task.
-To choose a specialisation the governing Expertise Area Level has to be at least 7.
+The specializations chosen starts at the Apprentice level.

 #### Finalize Expertise Areas